Skyyo/samples/README.md

 - Fling breaks on skipped frames. [issue](https://issuetracker.google.com/issues/190788866)

 # Limitations & potential issues
-- We're forced to use [ProvideWindowInsets](https://google.github.io/accompanist/insets/#usage) composable as a wrapper for all composables in fragments
+- We're forced to use [ProvideWindowInsets](https://google.github.io/accompanist/insets/#usage) composable as a wrapper for composables in fragment based projects
 - There is no way to navigate from composable to fragment & share a navigation graph between them. (not an issue)
 - Deep links might require lot of additional work if we need to open them in a specific bottom bar / drawer tab.
 - Navigating with parcelable object might be causing issues due it's [hacky logic](https://github.com/Skyyo/IGDB-Browser/blob/e4279d7cecb50aca32aacdc712f9ed2fdd11aade/app/src/main/java/com/skyyo/igdbbrowser/extensions/NavControllerExtensions.kt#L48-L57)